What is Avail?

 Trust is the foundation for a healthy society, and as we have evolved, trusted networks have expanded from small tribes to large institutions.
 Now blockchains make it possible to expand this circle of trust even further.

 However, blockchains have faced significant hurdles in achieving the level of scale and usability that regular users expect.
-Avail has addressed the technical challenges facing blockchain app developers by building a platform from the ground up.
-It’s designed to support high volume applications, works across any chain, and is strong enough to secure billions of dollars of transactions.
+Avail makes it easy for developers to harness the full potential of modular blockchains and is designed to support high volume applications like social media, gaming, DeFi applications and more.
+It works across any chain, and is strong enough to secure billions of dollars worth of transactions.

 Avail is a base layer for secure, scalable and interoperable blockchains.
-It provides essential functionality for developers to build and deploy custom applications and supports a wide range of implementation options.
+It provides essential functionality for developers to build and deploy custom applications and supports a wide range of implementation options, supporting integrations with the five major rollup stacks (Arbitrum, Optimism, Polygon, Starknet and ZKSync) as well as application ecosystems like Lens Protocol.

 Avail started out in Polygon and spun out to form a credibly neutral, independent entity in 2023.
 The team is led by Polygon’s former co-founder Anurag Arjun and research lead Prabal Banerjee